SlimeKnights/slimeknights.github.io/docs/json/materials.md

 ---

 <div class="hatnote" markdown=1>
 This page is about the JSON required to define a material.
-For the JSON to make the material craftable, see [Material Recipes](recipes/materials).
+For the JSON to make the material craftable, see [Material Recipes](../recipes/materials).
 </div>
 <div class="hatnote" markdown=1>
 See also [Stat Types](stat-types) for the formats for different stat types supported by materials.
 </div>

 Materials require three basic components to define: definition, stats, and traits.
-The [Material ID](basic-types#resource-location) is determined by the name of each of the files.
+The [Material ID](../basic-types#resource-location) is determined by the name of each of the files.

 {% include toc.html %}

+## Variants

+Materials in recipes often support specifying material variants instead of material IDs.
+Material variants have the same [definition](#definition), [stats](#stats), and [traits](#traits) as the original material, but may have different display names, colors, textures, and recipes.

+A material variant may either be expressed as a standard `<domain>:<name>` [resource location](../basic-types#resource-location) representing a material ID with no variant, or can be expressed as `<domain>:<name>#<variant>` representing a material with ID `<domain>:<name>` and variant `<variant>`.

+Most [material recipes](../recipes/materials) support specifying a material variant as the output.
+When used as a recipe input, a material variant of the form `<domain>:<name>#<variant>` will only match if the variants are equal.
+A material variant of the form `<domain>:<name>` will match any variant of that material.
+Sometimes, it is desirable to match a material ID with no variant as an input, which can be expressed using a material variant of `<domain>:<name>#default` (note this also matches the variant of `default`, but that variant name is discouraged from usage).

 ## Definition
 <div class="hatnote" markdown=1>